AndreiRafael/oijson/README.md

 **Large and small numbers**
 Number parsing is somewhat rudimentary and may lead to incorrect values and even C undefined behaviour when reading large numbers.
 Reading small numbers as int or long will also lead to absurd rounding errors.
 Suggestions are welcome!

-**Iterating**
-Iterating on items of arrays and objects is slow, and could be mitigated by introducing an actual iterator construct.